Treasurys Strengthen Amid Month-End Demand

 ADVERTISEMENT

-Events in Washington have also helped to lower inflation expectations.
-Investors began the year expecting Congress to pass fiscal stimulus that could boost economic growth and inflation, but they have grown more skeptical as Congress has struggled to pass major legislation and President Donald Trump has been hit by a series of negative reports related to his firing of former FBI Director James Comey and possible Russian interference in the 2016 election.

 The 10-year yield's lowest close this year was 2.177% on April 18.
-The yield climbed back to 2.4% in early May, but then quickly declined again.
+The yield climbed back to 2.4% in early May but quickly declined again.

-Analysts say that investors should get a better sense for the Fed's plans after its next policy meeting concludes on June 14, the same day as investors will get new data on the consumer-price index and retail sales.
+Analysts say that investors should get a better sense for the Fed's plans after its next policy meeting concludes on June 14, the same day as new data is released on the consumer-price index and retail sales.

 "We should have a much better picture for rates going forward after the 14th because you're going to see if CPI rebounds, you're going to see some consumer spending in the form of retail sales, and you're going to hear from the Fed," said Timothy High, senior U.S. interest-rate strategist at BNP Paribas.